PerformanceArchitecture

 Streaming Recommendations

 This hole fetches data Dynamically.
-In an ideal PPR build, only this part streams.

 The "Shell" Paradox